OctopusDeploy/docs/docs/terms.md

 ### Deployment Process

-The [deployment process](/docs/deployment-process) is made up of steps containing a specific action (or set of actions) and variables that are executed each time your software is deployed.
-After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process.
+The [deployment process](/docs/deployment-process) is like a recipe for deploying your software.
+You define the recipe by adding steps and variables to a project.
+Each step contains a specific action (or set of actions) that is executed as part of the deployment process each time your software is deployed.

 ### Variables

-Octopus lets you define [variables](/docs/deployment-process/variables) with values that change based on the scope you've assigned to the variables and the scope of your deployments.
+Octopus lets you define [variables](/docs/deployment-process/variables) for configuration values that change, so you can have a different value for each Environment or Deployment Target

 ### Creating a Release

 A [Release](/docs/deployment-process/releases/index.md) is a snapshot of your deployment process, configuration variables, and software packages.
-Releases are created from Projects and deployed to the Environments defined in the Projects Lifecycle.
+Releases are created from Projects and deployed via a Lifecycle to your Environments.

 ### Deploying a Release